Easy Yoga Moves At Work:

 This really can be a series of poses!
-Find more restorative poses by reading our pose here: "All About Restorative Yoga: Postures & Sequences".
+Find more restorative poses by reading our post: “All About Restorative Yoga: Postures & Sequences“.

-You can also do this pose on the floor, using the seat portion of your chair and placing your arms and head for the same amount of time.
-The goal here is really not on any type of stretch, it's to focus on a breathing pattern, and help calm the body from that "fight response" to whatever stressful event was occurring.
+You can also do this pose on the floor, using the seat portion of your chair, and placing your arms and head for a similar amount of time.
+The goal here is not stretch, it’s to focus on a breathing pattern.
+Consequently, helping to calm the body from that “fight response” to a particular stressful event.

-Eagle arms is a very good tension reliever and asana to do at work, because all it entails you to do is to cross your arms, one over the other, and then interlock them.
+Secondly, is Eagle arms, which can be a good tension reliever and asana to do at work.
+Eagle arms requires one to cross their arms, one over the other, interlocking them at the top.

-First lift your elbows and then stretch your fingers in an upward position for the best
+Firstly, lift your elbows and then stretch your fingers in an upward position for the best results.

-Try to keep hold this pose for around 5 breaths and then you can change sides.
-The benefits of many of these poses is not only in the way you place your body, but it's performing focused deep breathing.
+Try to hold this pose for around 5 breaths and then reverse arm positions.
+The benefits of many of these poses is not only in the way you place your body, but it’s performing focused deep breathing.

-A lot of people like this pose because it really dose involve the whole body.
+Many individuals enjoy this pose because it involves the whole body.
 See Video and/or step by step instructions below!

-1. Stand up straight (upright) at your desk and then place the palms of your hands on the desk edge in front of you.
+1. Firstly, stand up straight (upright) at your desk, placing the palms of your hands on the desk edge in front of you.

-2. Walk your feet back about a foot, to 18 inches.
+2. Then, walk your feet back about a foot, to 18 inches.
 Your feet at this moment should be flat on the floor.

-5. Now begin to bend at your waste while walking your feet back slightly, keeping your hands on the edge of the desk about shoulder width apart.
-You may have to adjust your lower body slightly to get the best position.
+5. Then, begin to bend at your waste while walking your feet back slightly, keeping your hands on the edge of the desk about shoulder width apart.
+Consequently, you may have to adjust your lower body slightly to get the best position.

 6. Keep bending downward to lengthen the torso and tilt your pelvis forward.

-Both of these movements seem easy, however its all about helping to relieve tension.
+Both of these movements are fairly easy, however its all about helping to relieve tension.

 Seated Crescent Moon